 All of your e-commerce clients are not the same.
 They subscribe or join your email lists for different reasons.
 So, why would you bother them by sending them all the same impersonal email?
 Email marketing segmentation for your email subscribers helps you to send them more-customized and relevant messages based on their characteristics.
 You can also offer them the best products or services that would match their interests.

 Moreover, segmenting your email marketing lists can improve open and click-through rates.
 Marketers have reported that an 82% increase in open rates of emails occurs through email personalization.
 That said, finding out the best way to divide your email marketing lists can bring a significant impact on your business.
 So, today I bring this post to show you ten quick and easy email marketing segmentation strategies you can start from today.
-First, let’s know about the benefits of the segmentation of email marketing lists.
-Later in this content, you will also find how to segment your emails for subscribers.

 Why is email marketing segmentation important?